ShiJbey/centrifuge/README.md

 # Centrifuge: Narrative Pattern Editor and Profiler Tool

-This is a cross-platform desktop tool for edditing narrative patterns and obtaining pattern metrics from a playtrace of Talk of the Town.

-This version was built specifically for use with the [Talk of the Town](https://github.com/ShiJbey/talktown) simulationist story generator, made popular by the augmented reality live-acting game, [Bad News](https://users.soe.ucsc.edu/~jor/publications/samuelBadNews.pdf).
-Here is an example [video](https://www.youtube.com/watch?v=NUnp44OkaQo) of gameplay.
+Cetrifuge is a cross-platform desktop tool for authoring narrative sifting patterns used to query a playtrace of [_Talk of the Town_](https://github.com/ShiJbey/talktown). _Talk of the Town_ is a simulationist story generator, and was used by the acclaimed augmented reality live-acting game, [_Bad News_](https://users.soe.ucsc.edu/~jor/publications/samuelBadNews.pdf).
+Here is an example [video](https://www.youtube.com/watch?v=NUnp44OkaQo) of _Bad New's_ gameplay.

-Normally in Bad News, one player acts as the _Wizard_ and must live-code inside a Python interpreter to find interestin dramatic content and surface it to the live-acting player.
+Normally in _Bad News_, one player operates as the _Wizard_.
+Their job is to live-code inside a Python interpreter and find interesting dramatic content to communicate to the live-acting player.
 This process is tedious and requires knowledge of python programming and the internal simulation API.
-This application alleviates the live coding requirement by allowing players to define reusable narrative patterns using a visual node-based interface.
-Patterns can be used during or outside of gameplay to inspect simulation states.
-As an additional bonus, Centrifuge also allows users to visualize pattern metrics so that they may better characterize the simulation and its configuration.
+This application alleviates the live coding requirement by allowing players to define reusable narrative patterns using a visual drag-and-drop node-based interface.

+The editor creates valid [Datascript](https://github.com/tonsky/datascript) queries for its JavaScript API.

 ![Centrifuge editor screenshot](./docs/resources/editor_screenshot.png 'Centrifuge Editor Screenshot')